I’m so proud of my team!

 When I first posted about hosting a team, I figured I might get 10 or 12 people to sign up and call that a huge success.
 You can imagine how proud I am to have hosted this group.
 I don’t know if there has been a soldier sponsored by Baking Gals yet who was wounded during the sponsorship period.
 Let me tell you, I felt like Heath was a long lost family member and his dad Tim was, too.
 I wanted to take care of these fine men.
 Well as I have been getting in the shipment reports I must admit that my team members really surpassed every expectation I had and then some!!
 Tim tells me that they have been receiving the packages and appreciate every one of them.
 They would have taken pictures but the hospital would not allow it.
 Their gratitude is what powers us, because this young man deserves it all and more!

 Here’s just a quick summary and a few photos of what has been sent.
+UPDATE: WordPress stripped the photos from this very old post.
 Please support our team members by visiting their sites and commenting, too.

 Kathi D of I Think We’re All Bozos on This Bus ** made shortbread cookies.
 I looooove shortbread cookies, and her kitchen is really neato looking.
 Kathi said that when she was young her brother joined the Marines and she used to send him home made cookies, and she really enjoyed doing it 50-some years later.
 Thank you Kathi!